Why Do Dogs Love Cheese So Much? Here’s What You Should Know

 Seasoned Cheeses

-Instead, when you’re eating one of these forbidden cheeses, try giving your four-legged friend one of Carolina Prime’s cheesy dog treats.
+Try giving your four-legged friend one of Carolina Prime’s cheesy dog treats instead!
 Yum.

 Guidelines For Feeding Cheese To Your Furry Friend